begh-azka/google-cloud-learning/10_Networks/README.md

 ### Regional Load Balancers
 - Used when workload is distributed within a region.
 - 2 Regional Load Balancers:
-  - **Internet TCP/UDP** balances TCP and UDP traffic on private networks in GCP.
+  - **Internel TCP/UDP** balances TCP and UDP traffic on private networks in GCP.
   - **Network TCP/UDP** balances SSL and TCP traffic not supported by SSL Proxy or TCP Proxy.

 ### How to Set up a Load Balancer